 What is Molluscum contagiosum?

-Molluscum contagiosum is a highly contagious viral skin infection caused by the Molluscum contagiosum virus but thankfully isn't serious.
-It commonly affects children aged between one and five years.
+Molluscum contagiosum is a highly contagious viral skin infection caused by the Molluscum contagiosum virus which thankfully isn't serious.
+It commonly affects children aged between 1 and 5 years.
 Although reported to be very common, as a health visitor I have only seen about two cases within the last year.
 My colleague who is a Nurse Practitioner at a busy city GP practice has seen a similar number.
 All cases have involved toddler aged children.

 Like any condition the doctor or nurse needs to have a sound knowledge of Molluscum contagiosum before they can accurately diagnose it and advise the appropriate treatment.
 A few years ago my own son contracted Molluscum contagiosum but as both the family GP and I were unsure what it was the condition was never diagnosed appropriately.
 He was at school at the time and felt embarrassed and very self conscious and reluctant to undress either at home or at school for games.

 So what does Molluscum contagiosum look like?

 It appears as small, round, shiny, pearly white or pinkish spots.
 There are usually no more than about 20 of them and each pimple has a dimple in the middle or a tiny puss filled head.
 They are usually about 2.5mm wide and tend to grow in number over a few weeks.
 These spots are not painful but may be itchy.
 The spots will tend to appear on your child's chest and stomach or inside joints such as on their inner elbow and behind knees.
 However, they can break out almost anywhere including your child's face.
 Molluscum contagiosum usually clears up within 18 to 24 months without treatment.
 Although it does not generally cause scarring you may notice each spot leaves a small pitted mark.